JordanTheDodger/Data-Wrangling-Project/README.md

 # Data-Wrangling-Project
 WeRateDogs

+*Note: If you want desire your own app, then please apply for a Twitter-Developer account and follow the steps for token authentication*

 **Overview:**
 **Twitter archive:** This file is downlaoded from udacity servers.
 It comprises of tweet url,id, source and so on.